 Meanwhile, sneakers — indicated by the blue line on the graph — represent a niche.
 Although interest in sneakers was less than both boots and shoes, interest in sneakers was consistent.
 In other words, the number of people interested in sneakers stays the same.

 You might also expect sneaker-loving customers to be underserved by stores focused only on current footwear trends.
 This would make sneakers a potentially valuable niche.

-Ideally, you want to land somewhere between trending and niche by picking a “trending niche.”
+Ideally, the best dropshipping products land somewhere between trending and niche, in a “trending niche.”
 This refers to a product category experiencing a surge in popularity while also having a strong base of core customers.